 You’ll Fall In Love With The Natural Beauty Of The Highest Point In Kentucky

 Kentucky is a beautiful state where you can experience nearly every type of landscape, from underground caverns to towering mountains.
 Many don’t think of Kentucky as a mountain state, but we do, in fact, have several peaks that offer incredible views and plenty of outdoor adventure.
 Of course, each state in our country has a tallest point, and Kentucky is no exception.
-The Bluegrass State’s highest point can be found in the town of Lynch, on Black Mountain.
+The highest point in Kentucky can be found in the town of Lynch, on Black Mountain.
 This mountain has seen a bit of everything over the years, but we’re pretty sure that after seeing these photos, you’ll fall in love with the natural beauty of the highest point in Kentucky.

 And if you’d like an aerial view of the mountain, check out this incredible video by Ben Childers Photography (you can view more of his work here)!

 Black Mountain is a lesser-known natural wonder in our state with sweeping views and quite a bit of history.
 Did you know that this beautiful mountain was the highest point in Kentucky?
 Have you been there?
 Let us know in the comments below!

 And if the mountains are calling your name, check out these Kentucky mountains that all make for wonderful day trips in the Bluegrass State.

 What are some other beautiful overlooks in Kentucky?